v-rajagt/IntuneDocs/intune/fundamentals/reports.md

 The report types are organized into the following focus areas:
 - **Operational** - Provides timely, targeted data that helps you focus and take action.
 Admins, subject matter experts, and helpdesk will find these reports most helpful.
-- **Organizational** - Provides a broader summary of the an overall view, such as device management state.
+- **Organizational** - Provides a broader summary of an overall view, such as device management state.
 Managers and admins will find these reports most helpful.
 - **Historical** - Provides patterns and trends over a period of time.
 Managers and admins will find these reports most helpful.
 - **Specialist** - Allows you to use raw data to create your own custom reports.
 Admins will find these reports most helpful.